Amaan-Tamboli/Real-FakeNewsDetection/GoogleColabCopy/README.md

 # Google Colaboratory
-This is the copies of Google Colab notebooks
+These are the copies of Google Colab notebooks